HKIFF: Making of 'Cold War': How a Director's "Never-Ending Disaster" Parents Became a Love Story

 When Pawel Pawlikowski's last movie, Ida, won the foreign-language Oscar in 2015, the Polish director waged an epic battle with the Academy orchestra, which kept trying to play him off the podium before he finished his thank-you's.
 Pawlikowski name-checked his producers, his crew, his late wife, his children, his distributors, his "Polish friends who are totally drunk now," until he finally got to the true creative inspiration for much of his film work: his parents.
 "They're not among the living," he said, as the band played on, "but they're totally inside this film."

-They are even more inside his latest movie, Cold War, a love story based on his mother and father's tempestuous relationship, conducted on both sides of the Iron Curtain, through the political turmoil of the 1950s and 1960s.
+They are even more inside his latest movie, Cold War, which is receiving a Gala Presentation at The Hong Kong International Film Festival.
+The film is a love story based on the tempestuous relationship between Pawlikowski's mother and father — one which was conducted on both sides of the Iron Curtain, through the political turmoil of the 1950s and 1960s.
 "The most interesting dramatic characters I've ever come across," Pawlikowski, 61, says of the couple, who fell in love, betrayed each other, reunited, married, divorced and were chronically on-again, off-again until their deaths in 1989 — right before the fall of the Berlin Wall.
 "Both were strong, wonderful people, but as a couple, they were a never-ending disaster."

 Pawlikowski has been trying to tell the story of his parents' relationship, in one way or another, since he first started making features after an earlier career as a documentarian, although in the past he's explored it only in the least obvious, most metaphoric sense.
 Ida, after all, was about a young Polish nun who discovers she's actually Jewish.
 His 2004 feature, My Summer of Love, was about lesbian teenagers in an English boarding school (one of them played by a young Emily Blunt).
 But, until he had a conversation with his friend Alfonso Cuaron, Pawlikowski was unsure about taking on his parents' 40-year love story in any literal way.
 "It was too long and messy," Pawlikowski says of his trepidations.
 "I didn't know if I could tell it the way I wanted to."
 Cuaron, though (who has his own autobiographical feature out this year, Roma), pushed him to try.